 Here is the short must-bring list:

 - Your travel documents and passports: make a few photocopies of your passport (main page) in case it’s lost/stolen.
 Or simple you can give this for the receptions if they insist on keeping your passport.
-On day trip, it’s recommended to keep your passport at the hotel and just bring the photocopy one.
-However, on any overnight trips, original passport is must bring.
+On day trip, you should leave your passport at the hotel and bring the photocopy one along.
+However, on any overnight trips, original passport is essential.

 - Luggage padlocks: lock up your luggage while you are out on day trip.
 I often have some Zip ties and it comes handy when you have an extra luggage by the end of the trips (excess shopping, no surprise!!!).
 They are light and small so it does not hurt to throw some into your bag.

 - Day bag: a smaller bag to carry with on day trip.

 - Clothes: depend on your trip length so you can decide how many you will bring.
 Though consider about laundry is generally cheap here so you don’t need to bring too many.
 Going into temples, pagodas require a more conservative dress code.

 - Walking shoes and socks: sturdy and comfortable shoes.
 For those who goes on trekking trips in rainy season, consider the water-proof shoes.